Axual/terraform-provider-axual/README.md

 ### Generate

-- To generate documentation run this command in terraform-provider-axual directory
+- To generate documentation, run this command in terraform-provider-axual directory
 ```shell
 go generate
 ```